Fall 2014 Nursing Review

 Notification of Admission

-Applicants will be notified of an admissions decision in April for fall enrollment, and in December for spring enrollment.
+Applicants will be notified of an admissions decision in April for fall enrollment.

 - All admission decisions are final.
-Applicants who are not accepted into the nursing major are welcomed to reapply again in the next review period.
+Applicants who are not accepted into the nursing major are welcomed to reapply in the next nursing review.

 Applicants to the School of Health Professions should be aware that certain legal issues and/or convictions may preclude student from being accepted by clerkships, internships and/or fieldwork and impact the student's ability to complete the required program courses and qualify for graduation, certification and/or licensure.